Do Go On - 125 - The Legend of Bigfoot

 That's true.

-since I would have been right there with you.
+If you told me Bigfoot and the Hendersons, I would have been right there with you.

 Not quite.

-This next one maybe is in a similar boat but I thought thinking back to Mothman, I'm like, there's
+This next one maybe is in a similar boat

-I found a listicle that named the top five.
+I found a listicle that named the top five

-Big-foot festival.
-Yeah, and the number one they listed was the Honobia Bigfoot Festival, which takes place on a Christian mission in Honobia, Oklahoma.
+which takes place on a Christian mission in Honobia, Oklahoma.

 Events there include helicopter rides.

-Okay, Bigfoot rides.
+Bigfoot rides.

-There's a couple of things with it just like put Bigfoot at the start of it, but that's...
+Yeah, no, this is like, there's a couple of things that are just like put Bigfoot at the start of it.

-Is it kids with a zid?
+Is it kids with a Z?

 No.

-Is it zone with a zid?
+Is it Zone with a Z?

 Yes.

-Oh, that's pretty red.
+Oh, that's pretty rad.

-They also advertise that they've got a face painter named
+They also advertise that they've got a face painter named Faces by Wendy.

 That's pretty on theme.